 ‘If you do borrow something from one of your housemates and it’s something small like a mug, say sorry or try to replace or even buy them a shot when you’re out with them and they’ll be like “sound!”‘

 ‘If everyone cleans up after themselves there’s gonna be no problem.’

 ‘We tried to assign cleaning jobs last year and it just all fell apart.
 One of our roommates had the job of taking out the bins and it keeps building up so we threw the bag outs the back until he eventually did it.’

-‘I don’t feel that works, I think people should have the cop at this age when you’re like 20 to think “Ok so X has cleaned the kitchen the past week, I’ll do it now.”‘
+‘I don’t feel that works, I think people should have the cop on at this age when you’re like 20 to think “Ok so one of my housemates has cleaned the kitchen the past week, I’ll do it now.”‘

 Don’t let yourself become the weak one in a cleaning pattern.
 Make sure to take turns otherwise your housemates will leave that job to you if they keep seeing you do it.

 ‘In first year I was the only one who stayed in my apartment on the weekends and my roommates never did the bins and if I didn’t take them out they’d stay there over the weekend.
 There was one weekend where I went home and the bins bags were left there and when I came back they got mad at me I was like why are you getting mad at me it’s not my job.’